rogervaas/keycloak-authz/README.md

     * JBoss Drools
     * XACML (planned)

-The whole concept is based on a Keycloak client application acting as a resource server, which resources and their respective scopes are protected and ruled by a set of authorization policies.
-Any client application serving resources to its users can be considered as a resource server.
+The whole concept is based on a Keycloak client application acting as a resource server, which resources and its respective scopes are protected and ruled by a set of authorization policies.
+Any client application serving resources to its users can be considered a resource server,
-Where these resources are part of the assets of an application and organization.
+where these resources are part of the assets of an application and the organization.

 The authorization server is based on three main APIs: